Sumit-repo/ClassForge/README.md

 2. **Project Configuration:**
    - Open the project in your favorite Java IDE.
-   - Configure the database connection in the `DatabaseConnector.java` file.

 3. **Run the Application:**
    - Compile and run the main class (`Main.java`) to start the application.